falkr/reflect-2/README.md

     .
     ├── alembic.ini             # Alembic file.
+    ├── Dockerfile              # Dockerfile.
+Used for building docker image.
+    ├── Dockerfile.test         # Dockerfile for testing.
+    ├── requirements.txt        # Requirements file.
+Contains all the python packages used in the project.
+    │   ├── app                 # app folder.
+Contains main code.
             ├── crud.py                 # Crud methods.
 Functions for performing CRUD operations on database.
             ├── database.py             # Database file.
 Contains database setup, connection and session.
-    ├── Dockerfile              # Dockerfile.
-Used for building docker image.
             ├── main.py                 # Main file.
 Contains all the routes for the API.
             ├── model.py                # Database model.
 Contains all the database models.
             ├── schemas.py              # Schemas.
 Contains all the schemas used for validating data sent between frontend and backend.
-    ├── requirements.txt        # Requirements file.
-Contains all the python packages used in the project.
+    │   ├── test                 # Test folder.
+Contains all the tests for the project.
+            ├── test_main.py           # Test main.
+Contains tests for the main file.
+    │   ├── prompting            # Prompting folder.
+Contains all the code for gpt prompting.
+            ├── main.py                 # GPT file.
+Contains the gpt model and methods for prompting.

 #### Frontend